tim-cools/lexy-language/README.md

 - [ ] Versioning: document versioning strategy for lexy scripts in Git (branches) and how to reuse scripts (by using submodules)
 - [ ] Versioning: document versioning strategy for **lexy-langage** and its dependencies
 - [ ] Validation: check tables are sorted alphabetically.

-# Implementations notes

-## Submodules

-**lexy-language** is included as a git submodule.
-- **lexy-language** is used in the automated tests to ensure that the parser and compiler are running against the latest lexy language specifications.

-To update the submodule to the latest version: `cd tests/lexy-language/ && git pull` (ensure you pull the right branch is you're implementing a new branch of lexy-language)